Raresheky2227/IDP/README.md

 ### 1. Build All Backend Services

-Some tests are currently unstable and may fail, so use:
+Some tests(event manager's to my knowledge) are currently unstable and may fail, so use:

 ```
 mvn clean package -DskipTests